-Founded by Anurag Banerjee on 29 March 2010 at Kolkata, Overman Foundation is a non-profit organization which runs India’s only research institute providing the facility of online research on Sri Aurobindo and the Mother to researchers, scholars and independent authors.
+Founded by Anurag Banerjee on 29 March 2010 at Kolkata, Overman Foundation is a non-profit organization which runs India’s leading research institute providing the facility of online research on Sri Aurobindo and the Mother to researchers, scholars and independent authors.
 It is not a religious organization but a centre of research and spiritual learning.

-Overman Foundation has an Archive where over 35,000 documents, photographs, press cuttings, government documents, unpublished manuscripts and correspondence of Sri Aurobindo, the Mother as well as the early inmates of Sri Aurobindo Ashram are preserved.
+Overman Foundation has an Archives where over 35,000 documents, photographs, press cuttings, government documents, unpublished correspondence of Sri Aurobindo, the Mother as well as the early inmates of Sri Aurobindo Ashram are preserved.
 Selected documents and photographs from the Archives of Overman Foundation are regularly uploaded in the online forum of the organization.
 It is noteworthy that all the documents and photographs in the Archives of Overman Foundation are digitized as well.

 Lectures, discourses and talks by eminent exponents of Aurobindonian philosophy and Integral Yoga are organized and sponsored by Overman Foundation throughout the year.
 Workshops on subjects aiming to make life beautiful are also conducted regularly.
 Overman Foundation also organizes the annual “Shrimat Anirvan Memorial Oration” and “Subhash Kumar Mukherjee Memorial Oration”— in memory of Shrimat Anirvan (8 July 1896—31 May 1978), one of the finest exponents of Indian scriptures and Aurobindonian philosophy and Subhash Kumar Mukherjee (23 July 1927—14 February 2012), entrepreneur, sportsman and a sincere devotee of the Mother, respectively.